Yujie-liang/alpha-shop/README.md

     <img src="https://img.shields.io/badge/React-18.3.1-blue"/>
 </p>
 <p>
 A checkout part of an online shop, designed to provide good user experience of checking out by separate the form into several steps and other interactive details.
 Developed with `React framework` with `Sass/Scss`.
-The main focus of the project is in the use of `React` to build reusable components for better maintenance.
+The main focus of the project is in the use of `React` to build reusable components for better maintenance. `useState` was used to build the interactive web.
 </p>
 </div>